ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

 something else, or move it to a new file.
 Note that we would see a compiler error for any of these changes if we moved or renamed this function without updating its call sites.
-Also note that in all cases *its definition wouldn't need to change*, since it would have been less convenient to write it any other way in the first place.
+Also note that in all cases *its definition wouldn’t need to change*, since it would have been less convenient to write it any other way in the first place.

 The authors discuss a couple of concerns that are simply non-issues in Haskell.
-We *can't* give a different local name to this function's `Rental` argument (which was a refactoring step in the Ruby example), since we never gave it a name!
+We *can’t* give a different local name to this function’s `Rental` argument (which was a refactoring step in the Ruby example), since we never gave it a name!
 We only pattern matched on its contents.
-We also *can't* worry about whether to make it a method on `Customer` or on `Rental`, since data types aren't namespaces like classes are, and Haskell functions don't have a magic `self` argument to worry about like OO instance methods.
+We also *can’t* worry about whether to make it a method on `Customer` or on `Rental`, since data types aren’t namespaces like classes are, and Haskell functions don’t have a magic `self` argument to worry about like OO instance methods.
 Our `charge` function is simply a pure function in our module.